graphcore/tutorials/tutorials/popvision/tut1_instrumentation/README.md

 ![PopVision System Analyser screenshot of instrumented mnist](./screenshots/mnist_instrumented.png)

+## Logging the training and validation losses

+In addition to displaying function profiling, the System Analyser can plot numerical data captured by the `libpvti` library.
-Next, we are going to add instrumentation so the PopVision System Analyser can graph the loss reported by PopART.
+In this section, we are going to add instrumentation to our python script to allow the System Analyser to plot the loss reported by PopART.
 (This is a Poplar SDK 2.1 feature.)

 We have added the libpvti import in the previous section, so we need first to create a pvti Graph object and then create series in the graph.